 To understand why we are driven by tasty food, loving touch, sexual desire, alcohol, heroin, pornography, chocolate, gambling, social media or online shopping, we need to know about the reward system.

 At the centre of the reward system is the striatum.
 It is the region of the brain that produces feelings of reward or pleasure.
 Functionally, the striatum coordinates the multiple aspects of thinking that help us make a decision.
 These include movement and action planning, motivation, reinforcement, and reward perception.
 It’s where the brain weighs up the value of a stimulus in a nanosecond, sending ‘go for it’ or ‘stay away’ signals.
-It is this part of the brain that changes most noticeably as a result of addictive behaviour or substance abuse disorder.
+This part of the brain changes most noticeably as a result of addictive behaviour or substance abuse disorder.
 Habits that have become deep ruts are a form of ‘pathological’ learning, that is out-of-control learning.

 This is a helpful short TED talk on the subject of The Pleasure Trap.